-During the current financial year, a related party forming part of Mizzi Organisation assigned to the parent company a receivable from an associate of the said parent company, amounting to \notin 3,060,000, at face value in accordance with the terms of the related assignment of debt agreement.
+During the preceding financial year, a related party forming part of Mizzi Organisation assigned to the parent company a receivable from an associate of the said parent company, amounting to €3,060,000, at face value in accordance with the terms of the related assignment of debt agreement.
 Subsequently, this receivable from the associate has been waived by the parent company and converted into share capital of the associate increasing the parent company's investment in such entity.
-The resultant amount payable to the related party forming part of Mizzi Organisation, as a result of the assignment of the receivable, was offset against receivables from such entity (refer to Note 11).
+The resultant amount payable to the related party forming part of Mizzi Organisation, as a result of the assignment of the receivable, was offset against receivables from such entity.